 Cost Of Accommodation

 By many students, this is considered as the most expensive option, but also comes with a lot of benefits and convenience for themselves.
 Staying on campus not only means you’re staying close to the University but also you save money on various expenses such as food and transport.

-The average cost of living on campus at a university in the Melbourne area ranges between $665 – $825 per week.
+The average cost of living on campus at a university in the Melbourne area ranges between AU$3,156 per month.
 Keeping in mind you will have your meals cooked for you every day, utilities are included and you will most likely be traveling less than you would be if you lived off-campus.
 However, you will still need to budget for eating out, health costs, your phone bill, and entertainment.

 Living in student accommodation is getting a similar experience and culture to living on campus that too at an affordable price.
 There are numerous commercial accommodations for students scattered across Melbourne’s CBD.
 You can check UniAcco for the best and most affordable student accommodation options.
-The weekly cost in good accommodation in Melbourne ranges somewhere around $270 – $325 per week.
+The monthly cost of good off-campus accommodation in Melbourne ranges somewhere around AU$ 2,292 per month.

 There can be variation in cost depending on the room choice, however, you need to remember this only includes your rent and utilities.
 You need to take care of food, entertainment, eating out, phone, and health costs.
 You can also find accommodations very close to the University, within walking distance so that you don’t need to spend any money on travel.